5T33Z0/OCLP4Hackintosh/Enable_Features/USB_Tahoe.md

 - Save the config
 - Boot into macoOS Test and it

+> [!TIP]
+>
+> If you change the SMBIOS on your system (which there is no need for), you also must adjust the `model` entry in the `info.plist` as well.
+Otherwise the USB port map won't work.

 ### Screenshots

 Listed below are screenshots of the `info.plist` in the USBMap.kext.
 On the left is the original file and on the right the modified plist with the changes required for macOS Tahoe for direct comparison: